SteveJustin1963/tec-MINT/MINT2 MANUAL EXTENDED.md

 ### Nested arrays

 - In MINT arrays can be nested inside one another.

-- this works
+- do not use the  variables that save the heap address in a variable
 ```
 > [1 2 3 4] a !
 > [2 a 3] b!

-The syntax to access the third element of a from b is
+// to access the third element of a from b is
 > b 1?
 3? .
 4
 >
-// note the result, it works
 ```